-If you have type 2 diabetes, even a small cut or scrape can turn into a serious problem.
+Patients with type 2 diabetes has to be extremely careful as even a small cut or scrape can turn into a serious problem.

-The reason: If your blood sugar levels are too high, your arteries can become stiff and your blood vessels can become narrowed.
-That, in turn, hinders your blood flow and cuts off some of the oxygen and crucial nutrients that are needed to help your wound heal.
+This is because high blood sugar levels can cause arteries to become stiff and blood vessels to become narrow.
+This restricts blood flow and cuts off some of the oxygen and nutrients that are required to heal wounds.

 Open Wounds Do's and Don'ts